What are Lead Generation Landing Pages?

 With all the content on the page, there’ll be lots of elements of distraction in clicking the “buy” button.

-Chances are your website visitors are going to click on that “subscribe” button instantly, especially if you have a short sign-up form.
+You have a big chance of gaining clicks on that “subscribe” button, especially if you have a short sign-up form.

 People who land on your page won’t hesitate to fill out your forms as it won’t be time-consuming on their part.